 PHILADELPHIA — Penn Medicine and Mercy Catholic Medical Center – Mercy Philadelphia Campus will come together with a coalition of religious and community leaders from Southwest Philadelphia to hold a mass COVID-19 vaccination clinic for 500 parishioners from the local faith community on Saturday, February 13 at the Church of Christian Compassion.
 Appointments will be available to individuals in the phase 1b priority group outlined by the City of Philadelphia’s vaccination guidelines.
 The event is the first of three planned vaccination events in partnership with the local faith community.
 Individuals who receive shots at each clinic will return to the same site to receive their second vaccination a month later.
+Learn about the technology behind the COVID-19 vaccine by visiting our mRNA vaccines page.

 “We want to get COVID-19 vaccines to especially hard-hit areas of our city to ensure protection for the residents who need it most,” said P.J.
 Brennan, MD, chief medical officer of the University of Pennsylvania Health System.
 “By partnering with West Philadelphia faith leaders whose organizations have such strong foundations in the neighborhoods they serve, we hope to join forces to build trust and provide resources to keep as many people as possible safe from the virus.”